PredictLand/PL-TEC-PLPipes/README.md

 print(f"Project root dir: {cfg['fs.root']}")
 ```

-A subtree view can be created using the `cd` method:
+A sub-tree view can be created using the `cd` method:

 ```
 cfs = cfg.cd('fs')